-Students who feel that they may need an extension on an assessment task date should indicate this to their teacher in as far advance as possible and work with their teacher to agree upon an absolute extended deadline.
+Students who feel that they may need an extension on an assessment task should indicate this to their teacher in as far advance as possible (at least 48 hours before submission) and work with their teacher to agree upon an absolute extended deadline.
 Unless the circumstances are exceptional, students will not be granted extensions or the opportunity to re-sit assessments because of family holidays.
 The completion of tasks may be waived and student achievement on the relevant criterion will be estimated, based upon other evidence.
-24 hours or less notification will not be accepted.
+48 hours or less notification will not be accepted.